-John Peltonen, one of 3Sharp’s Founding Partners, shares his #1 Rule for a Successful Sales Demo in our latest installment of our Demo Wizards series.
+John Peltonen, one of 3Sharp’s founding partners, shares his number-one rule for a successful sales demo in our latest installment of our Demo Wizards series.

-I’ve found that the best, most impactful sales demos are targeted and thoughtful conversations about what the demo giver understands the customer’s needs to be and how their product can address those needs.
-Keep it tight, to the point, and conversationally focused.
-This will lead to a more memorable and impactful sales demo for your customer.
+Over nearly two decades, we at 3Sharp have found that the best, most powerful sales demos are targeted and thoughtful conversations about what the demo giver understands the customer’s needs to be and how their product can address those needs.
+When our demos are tight, to the point, and conversationally focused, they lead to a more memorable and meaningful experience for our clients and their prospective customers.

-When preparing a software product sales demo, it’s easy to think about the coolest, most compelling features – those that were the most difficult to build, those that enable the most powerful results, those that set you apart from your competition.
+When preparing a software product sales demo, it’s easy to think about the coolest, flashiest features: the ones that were the most difficult to build, that enable the most powerful results, or set you apart from your competition.
 If your preparation primarily focuses on these product features, you will give an informative demo that will educate your customer on how your product works.
 The customer will most likely thank you for your time and then forget everything you showed them.
-Whether or not you win the deal will, essentially, be left up to chance.
+Whether or not you win the deal will essentially be left to chance.

 Why?
-Because you weren’t focusing on the most important part of any sales demo: addressing the customer’s needs.
-If you are focusing on features that don’t address any problems or needs that your customer currently has, it will, essentially, be a waste of your time.
-If, however, you weave a story and show how your product solves their problems, chances are you’ll leave a positive and memorable impression.
-This is why, it is so very important to never, ever, give a software product sales demo without first having a needs analysis conversation with your customer.
+Because you weren’t focused on the most important part of any sales demo: addressing the customer’s needs.
+If you focus on features that don’t address any problems or needs that your customer currently has, it will be a waste of your time.
+If, however, you weave in a story and show how your product solves their specific problems, chances are you’ll leave a positive and memorable impression.
+This is why it is so very important to never, ever give a sales demonstration without first having a needs-analysis conversation with your customer.

 As a sales rep or account manager: Set your sales engineer up for success by working with them and your customer to truly understand the needs within your customer’s organization.